TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 147/Psalms 147.5.md

 ---

-Great is our Lord, and mighty in power; His understanding is infinite.
+Great is our Lord, and mighty in power.
+His understanding is infinite.